Accounting Cost-Volume-Profit Analysis

 Contribution Margin Ratio x Sales = Fixed Costs + Profits

-After some rearrangements to the above equation, we come to the following one:
+After some rearrangements to this equation, we come to the following one:

 Sales (dollars) =